lakshmi-intechcode/jng_instr_folder/week4/05_phase2_prep/2_css/README.md

 		</style>
 	</head>
 ```
-* Some newer libraries may prefer internal styling but we will STILL NOT DO IT THIS WAY IN THIS COURSE
+* Some newer practices for front end frameworks may encourage internal styling but we will STILL NOT DO IT THIS WAY IN THIS COURSE

 ***External Style Sheet***